muppet9010/Factorio-Biter-Hunt-Group/README.md

 Commands
 ------------

-- Command to trigger all of the configured biter hunting groups to send their next scheduled pack to attack now is "biter_hunt_group_attack_now".
-If multiple groups are configured via settings then individual groups can be triggered by providing their sequential ID after the command, i.e: "biter_hunt_group_attack_now 1".
+- `biter_hunt_group_attack_now` - Command to trigger all of the configured biter hunting groups to send their next scheduled pack to attack now.
+If multiple groups are configured via settings then individual groups can be triggered by providing their sequential ID after the command, i.e: "/biter_hunt_group_attack_now 1".
-- Command to write out all of the biter hunt group's results as JSON: biter_hunt_group_write_out_results
+- `biter_hunt_group_write_out_results` - Command to write out all of the biter hunt group's results as JSON
-- Command to add biters to the next pack for a group.
-Requires agruments for the group ID, the number of biters to add and if to reset the random timer (true/false). "biter_hunt_group_add_biters [groupId] [biterNumber]", i.e. biter_hunt_group_add_biters 1 5
+- `biter_hunt_group_add_biters` - Command to add biters to the next pack for a group.
+Requires agruments for the group ID and the number of biters to add. i.e. add to group 1, 5 biters: "/biter_hunt_group_add_biters 1 5"
-- Command to reset a groups current scheduled pack's random timer.
-Requires argument for the group ID. "biter_hunt_group_reset_group_timer [groupId]", i.e. biter_hunt_group_reset_group_timer 1
+- `biter_hunt_group_reset_group_timer` - Command to reset a groups current scheduled pack's random timer.
+Requires argument for the group ID. i.e. "/biter_hunt_group_reset_group_timer 1"

 Mod Compatibility